drhelius/grpc-demo/README.md

 `$ helm uninstall grpc-demo`

-### Deploy the services using an OpenShift template wihout Istio
+### Deploy the services using an OpenShift template without Istio

 If you wish to use the [provided OpenShift template](openshift-templates/grpc-demo-template.yaml) to deploy the demo services and all required manifests follow this steps.